JaimeArboleda/nestedcvtraining/README.md

 # nestedcvtraining

-nestedcvtraining: Python package to search for best parameters, train and calibrate binary classification models using a Nested Cross-Validation approach.
+nestedcvtraining: Python package to search for best parameters, train, (optionally) calibrate and validate the error of classification models using a Nested Cross-Validation approach.

 ## Overview